This Tuesday was the initial first UX For Life meetup, held at Unboxed HQ.

 Talk 3: UX-ing my life

-Leon is Design Lead at Unboxed – London’s largest Ruby on Rails development agency, specialising in agile and lean practices.
+Leon is Design Lead at Unboxed – London’s most experienced Ruby on Rails development agency, specialising in agile and lean practices.

 Leon’s lightning talk was based on the idea of mapping out the UX of his life, titled: ‘My life as a user’.
 Leon has summarised his talk below: